DevExpress/dotnet-eud/interface-elements-for-web/articles/tree-list/filtering/search-panel.md

 ## Applying the Search Panel Filter Criterion

-Press the ENTER key or click the **Search** button to apply a filter criterion typed in the search panel.
+Press Enter or click the **Search** button to apply a filter criterion typed in the search panel.
 Otherwise, a filter is automatically applied in 1.2 seconds.

 ## Clearing the Search Panel Filter Criterion
 To clear the search panel filter criterion, do one of the following:
-* Press DELETE or BACKSPACE.
+* Press Delete or Backspace.
 * Click the **Clear** button.
 * Click the clear button in the search box when it is focused and not empty.